citizens-guide-open-data/citizens-guide-open-data.github.io/guide/1-open-data.md

 layout: page
 ---

+While the idea of open data has remained somewhat abstract in popular media, proponents of the movement have conceptualized it in distinct ways.
+Some of these ways include common phrases used by open data stakeholders, such as “Free Our Data” and “Knowledge for Everyone”.
+Such political- or commercial-sounding slogans may be catchy, but they tend to essentialize the Open Data Movement as a uniform, democratic undertaking.
+Other keywords used in conferences, scholarship, and on various government and activist websites include _transparency_, _accountability_, _participation_, _innovation_, and _democracy_.
+The Open Data Movement has also been associated with the Data Revolution, referring to the vast amount of information society began to produce in the twenty-first century.
+This revolution was compared to other significant transitions in history, like the advent of the printing press or Renaissance navigation (Kitchin, 2014).
+Currently, the described benefits of the Open Data Movement are often tied to economic growth and the “opening up” of governments and scientific research.
+The movement is thus part of a wider rhetoric and imaginary used to earn universal support.
+Some have argued that such an uncritical conceptualization of open data can conceal potential legal, political, and ethical concerns (Kitchin, 2014).

+{% include popout.html title='Open Data: A Short History' slug='od_history' %}

 ## Data for Humans and Computers
 Data is a fuzzy concept—a definitive definition is nearly impossible to come by—and the difference between data and information, knowledge, and wisdom is a matter of philosophical dispute.